-&lt;sup>1 As Armengol and Medina explain (565), the term "affirmative aging", coined by Linn Sandberg, is a welcome alternative to "successful aging" that addresses some of the problematic implications of Rowe and Kahn's term.

-&lt;sup>2 I had the opportunity to discuss this topic with Pons in a series of interviews during the Covid-19 pandemic (two of which are condensed in Fouz Hernández "Tablas").
+- 1. As Armengol and Medina explain (565), the term "affirmative aging", coined by Linn Sandberg, is a welcome alternative to "successful aging" that addresses some of the problematic implications of Rowe and Kahn's term. - 2.
+I had the opportunity to discuss this topic with Pons in a series of interviews during the Covid-19 pandemic (two of which are condensed in Fouz Hernández "Tablas").
 In those interviews Pons originally denied any political or didactic intention in his stories about older people.
 There was no premeditated plan to give them a voice in a world that tends to silence and ignore them, he insisted: "a mí lo que me interesa y me motiva es la historia" [...] "si la historia es buena, no importa la edad de los personajes" ("what interests me and motivates me is the story" [...] "if the story is good, the age of the characters is irrelevant") (145).
 When pushed, he admitted that "es verdad que los personajes mayores tienen más experiencia y más que decir, en principio y, por tanto, una historia contada por mayores podría resultarme más interesante.
 Y al público también.
 O debería" ("it is true that older characters come with more life experience and a story narrated by them might be more interesting for me, and hopefully for the audiences too.
 It should" (145).
-After some reflection, he would eventually agree that "el valor de la edad [en un personaje], de nuevo, es la experiencia, la memoria" "age matters and is valuable [in a character], again, because it brings experience and memory" (154 - my translations).
+After some reflection, he would eventually agree that "el valor de la edad [en un personaje], de nuevo, es la experiencia, la memoria" ("the value of age [in a character], again, is about their experience and memory") (154 - my translations).